LANGUEDOC I: BEST KEPT SECRETS

 This morning we will visit the lively Olonzac market which is the largest in the region and only a couple of minutes walk from your front door!
 There are plenty of stalls to sample the fantastic variety of local produce – wine, cheese, meats, honey, olives, olive oil, fresh fruit and vegetables as well as everything else you would expect to find at a great market!

 Olonzac Market © KMW

 At midday we will share a light lunch at Sainte-Hélène with produce bought from the Olonzac market.

-The cooking classes with Linda are relaxed, fun and not too technical!
+The cooking classes with Nathalie are relaxed, fun and not too technical!
 You may be a skilled cook who wants to be “hands-on” or someone who just likes to sit back, watch and learn...